 For the last 25 years, PlaceEconomics has been helping clients understand and capitalize on the economics of historic places.
 The Rightsizing Cities Initiative expands this work to the planning sphere, helping municipal governments and nonprofits in legacy cities take advantage of heritage assets as they plan for the future.
-RCI Director Cara Bertron specializes in innovatively integrating preservation into large-scale planning projects.
-She wrote her Master’s thesis on how preservation is being incorporated in older industrial cities’ rightsizing strategies and recently developed character studies, a new model for citywide historic resource survey work, as a researcher at the University of Pennsylvania.
-Cara also authored the Charleston Preservation Plan (with Page & Turnbull), which received a National Trust Honor Award in 2009.
-She is the co-founder and Convener of the Preservation Rightsizing Network.
+RCI Director Emilie Evans specializes in innovatively integrating preservation into large-scale planning projects.
+Her dual historic preservation and urban planning master’s thesis examined the role preservation can play in rightsizing strategies for Buffalo and Cleveland.
+In addition, while working in Detroit, Emilie spearheaded the Detroit Historic Resource Survey as well as numerous other projects centered on preservation planning in a rightsizing context.
+She is a co-leader of Brick + Beam Detroit, a Knight Cities Challenge winning project, and serves as Secretary on the leadership team of the Preservation Rightsizing Network.

 Please write RCI@placeeconomics.com for more information about the Rightsizing Cities Initiative and our services.